IBM/datastage-api-sample/README.md

 This is not a replacement for dsjob provided by DataStage, it is purely an example and lacks most features of the complete implementation.

 It can be built using Microsoft Visual Studio 2010 or above.
-You may need to edit or override \<ISHomeDir\> in [BuildSettings.props](BuildSettings.props) to match your InformationServer installation location.
+You may need to edit or override \<ISHomeDir\> in [BuildSettings.props](BuildSettings.props) to match your InformationServer installation location if different from the default C:\IBM\InformationServer.

 For usage, run without any arguments.